 However, a performance of The Magic Flute by Scottish Opera gave Ian the idea of extending the support offered by the Trust to musicians.
 Ian says, ‘I was so impressed by the performance that I felt strongly that we should extend the Charitable Trust’s support to musicians.’

-In 1980, the Ian Fleming Charitable Trust Music Education Awards were established in partnership with Help Musicians UK.
+In 1980, the Ian Fleming Charitable Trust Music Education Awards were established in partnership with Help Musicians.
 Outstandingly talented individual young musicians have been supported through Ian’s trust every year since, with costs towards their higher education studies.

 The new open and direct application process aims to empower the students to take control of their futures.